 Audio Normalization Cons

-Normalization is often destructive: Although DAWs offer up to 999 levels of undo in most cases, not every process can be undone.
+Normalization is often destructive: Although DAWs offer up to 999 levels of undoing in most cases, not every process can be undone.
 Indeed, most programs will ask you to create a new version of the file to normalize it.
-If you happen to discard or lose the original, un-processed one, you won’t be able to undo the normalization process and be left with whatever the result was.
+If you happen to discard or lose the original, un-processed one, you won't be able to undo the normalization process and be left with whatever the result was.

 Inter-sample peaks: If the sample rate is too low, the 0 dBFS may actually be exceeded when normalizing during the bounce down.
 As the name suggests, this clipping happens as the digital audio is reconstructed as analog audio and the resulting continuous waveform clips between two or more digital samples that were too close to the 0 dB limit.